Introduction to Narcissism

 People with healthy and powerful boundaries and self-identity don't get taken in for long by narcissistic individuals.
 Why not?
 Because these people have healthy limits; they know and back up what they will and won't put up with in their life.
 When the narcissistic glamour wears thin and the true personality is revealed, individuals with healthy boundary function will remove themselves from the abusive, childish and inhumane behaviour.
 If you have attracted a narcissist in your life, like me you didn't (or don't) have healthy boundary function.
 I was fortunate enough to take responsibility and empower myself with this awareness.
 Like so many women that have fallen prey to abuse – I'd never previously learnt what healthy boundaries were.
 I needed the narcissistic experience to realise this.

-You may have noted the word ‘childish’ being used to describe narcissism.
+You may have noted the word 'childish' being used to describe narcissism.
 Narcissists are angry children in adult bodies.
-Numerology and astrology can reveal past life situations which have initially created the onset of narcissism, and right on cue individuals with narcissist configurations attract childhood conditions that continue this personality condition.
 Severe damage from the birth family is generally perceived by the narcissistic child / adolescent.
 Alternatively narcissism may set in as a result of a child being given too much entitlement, for example being spoiled by an over-bearing and controlling mother who idolises the child.
 Interestingly, other children in the same family may go through similar abandonment, disappointments, smothering and abuse but not develop the lack of empathy, lack of emotional awareness, self-denial and delusions that the narcissist does.

-The narcissist’s emotional maturity development has become paralysed somewhere between the age of five and seven years of age.
-Narcissists don’t have the ability to have ‘observing ego’, therefore they are prone to ‘knee jerk’ reactions that are aggressive, abusive, violent, and vengeful that emotionally stable and healthy adults simply don’t do.
-The narcissist doesn’t learn how his behaviour affects others people, despite the people he loses, or the disasters he creates.
+The narcissist's emotional maturity development has become paralysed somewhere between the age of five and seven years of age.
+Narcissists don't have the ability to have 'observing ego', therefore they are prone to 'knee jerk' reactions that are aggressive, abusive, violent, and vengeful that emotionally stable and healthy adults simply don't do.
+The narcissist doesn't learn how his / her behaviour affects others people, despite the people he / she loses, or the disasters created.

 There is always a justification or an excuse for the behaviour.
 The classic narcissistic admittance of bad behaviour is: "I did it because I was angry" and the narcissist truly believes this is reason enough, regardless of the damage, distrust and consequences created.
 Empathy is non-existent toward the severely damaged individuals lined up during a tirade.
 Trust me it's not personal: sadly narcissists simply don't have the inner resources to feel anything but their own pain.